qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/prerequisites/dataset-selection.md

 Data that is not already present in QGreenland.

+### Manageable in size

+While we will be using cloud processing tools, we're not going to explore techniques for working with "big data" in this workshop.

 ## Having trouble choosing?

 If you're struggling to pick a dataset, consider choosing one from an established data